wp-plugins/nextgen-facebook/readme.txt

 == Changelog ==

 = Version 3.6 =
-* Added an `[ngfb]` shortcode that can be used to add one or more social buttons to content text.
-For example, `[ngfb buttons="facebook, gplus"]`.
+* Added an `[[ngfb]]` shortcode that can be used to add one or more social buttons to content text.
+For example, `[[ngfb buttons="facebook, gplus"]]`.
-* Added missing support for attachment page images.
+* Added missing Open Graph og:image tags for attachment webpages.
 Thanks to wordpress.org member "Jeylenz" for finding this one.
+* Added the list of attached images to the Open Graph og:image tags.
+* Added the first attached image to the Pinterest and Tumblr buttons, if no featured image is present.
+* Added support for index webpages for the NGFB social sharing widget.
 * Added support for YouTube videos from the youtube-nocookie.com domain as well.

 = Version 3.5.3 =